-Masters students based in the internationally recognised classics department of one of the leading research-intensive universities in the UK experience a distinctive and rewarding postgraduate experience.
+Masters students based in the internationally recognised classics department of one of the top 30 universities in the UK enjoy a distinctive and rewarding postgraduate experience.

-We combine the vibrant classics community and rich resources of the University of London with our intimate departmental community located in our beautiful leafy Egham campus.
+We combine the vibrant classics community and rich resources of the University of London with our intimate departmental community located in our beautiful leafy Egham campus, with plenty to experience in the local area and within easy commuting distance of the capital.
 You’ll join a lively research culture and an internationally diverse student population.

 The department offers five Masters programmes: